Tuesday, January 28, 2025

 As I've written before, there are multiple people in my life who are battling serious illnesses.
 Six at last count.
 Some of them won't make it, which breaks my heart.
 I don't know if this is just a bad run or if it's a product of my age (58).
 Was 2024 a rough year - an outlier - or is this the new normal?

-Sunday, I said goodbye to a longtime lawyer friend of mine.
-We've played softball against each other for 30 + years in the Nashville Bar Association softball league.
-He loves the league and, of course, so do I. Each of us has won tournament titles, although not in few years.
-He was a stalwart for the Independents in the old, old days, when I played for Manier, Herod in the mid-1990's.
+We played softball against each other for 30 + years in the Nashville Bar Association Softball League.
+Rube loves the league and, of course, so do I. Each of us has won tournament titles, although not in few years.
+Rube was a stalwart for the Independents in the mid-1990's, when I played for Manier, Herod.
 The Independents were our biggest rivals and the team we finally beat to get over the hump and win our first tournament championship.
 I still have a team photograph taken immediately after the final game, a 12 - 1 victory for Manier, Herod.

 He was a singles hitter and someone, for some reason, that I could never seem to get out.
 I always joked that he and Jerry Patterson - neither of whom are overly athletic - were two guys I could never solve as a pitcher.
 Year after year, they singled me to death at East Park and, later, at Cleveland Street Park.

-At 71, he was the second oldest player in the league this summer.
-We connected, as always, at the end of season tournament in late July.
-He was there, in fact, when I was hit in the face with a line drive and left the field, blood everywhere, roaring in pain and anger, unsure if I had broken teeth (I didn't), a broken jaw (I didn't), or needed stitched (I did).
-What I didn't learn until I visited him at home on Sunday is that while I was walking outside left field, trying to determine how badly injured I was, he was instrumental in preventing a fight from breaking out on the field as my teammates confronted the other team.
-That's just who he is.
+At 71, Rube was the second oldest player in the league this summer, after Pete Ezell.
+Rube and I connected, as always, at the end of season tournament at Cleveland Street Park in late July.
+He was there, in fact, when I was hit in the face with a line drive and left the field, blood everywhere, roaring in pain and anger, unsure if I had broken teeth (I didn't), a broken jaw (I didn't), or needed stitches (I did).

-Although he had chemotherapy treatments, I think it was as a way to, perhaps, buy him more time.
+Although Rube had chemotherapy treatments, I think it was as a way to, perhaps, buy him more time.
 The disease was terminal.
 He wasn't going to survive it.
-What I hate the most is he has had such a rough ride since late summer.
+What I hate the most is that he has had such a rough ride since late summer.
 Multiple trips to the hospital in an ambulance.
 Extended stays at the hospital at or near the holidays.
 Intense pain.
 Constant discomfort.
 It's been rough.

 To say goodbye.